matthias-reis/aithir.de/_content/posts/tropes/06-counting.md

 ---
 title: Counting
 date: 2023-12-22
-description:
-  Tension and suspense in stories is an important ingredient.
-The simplest way to achieve this is counting down a list.
+description: How to achieve tension?
+Count down.
 Ten to one.
 tags:
   - Archetypes
   - Tropes